TheOceanCleanupAlgorithms/ADVECT/src/data_specifications.md

 | V | (time, depth, lat, lon) | numeric | meridional component of velocity (m/s), positive north. |
 | W | (time, depth, lat, lon) | numeric | vertical component of velocity (m/s), positive up. |

-### Surface Wind
+### 10m Wind
+Encoded as a netcdf dataset.
+Note that the near-surface, turbulent wind-mixing algorithm assumes that each wind data is an average over a timeframe of ~1 day, as it assumes the sea state is fully developed based on the closest wind observation.
+If you pass in wind data with sub-daily intervals along the time dimension, the wind mixing will become less realistic.

-Encoded as a netcdf dataset, and must adhere to the following specifications:
+Must adhere to the following specifications:

 #### Dimensions
 | Name | Data Type | Description |